Best Of16 min read

 Pros:

-• Incredibly feature-rich — replaces multiple tools
+• Feature-rich and replaces multiple tools

 • Generous free plan for solo users